MR-kartoshki/SmartOCR/README.md

 choose one of its providers:

 - `python-onnxruntime-cuda` for NVIDIA GPUs
+- `python-onnxruntime-opt-cuda` for NVIDIA GPUs with AVX2 CPU optimizations
 - `python-onnxruntime-rocm` for AMD GPUs (experimental and untested)
+- `python-onnxruntime-opt-rocm` for AMD GPUs with AVX2 CPU optimizations (experimental and untested)
 - `python-onnxruntime-cpu` for CPU-only systems

-The GPU runtime packages supply their accelerator dependencies, so CUDA, cuDNN, and ROCm do not need to be listed as direct smartocr dependencies.

-`python-rapidocr` is currently an AUR dependency.
-PDF input additionally uses the official-repository `python-pymupdf` package.
+The `-opt` variants use the same CUDA or ROCm backend as their regular counterparts, but compile ONNX Runtime's CPU code for AVX2-capable processors, potentially increasing performance.

+The smartocr AUR package is not published yet because new AUR account registration is temporarily closed.

-Install through the AUR, or build the provided `PKGBUILD` with `makepkg`.
+Until it is published, build the provided `PKGBUILD` with `makepkg`.

 ## License